tech-rules/Finding-Lanes/README.md

 * Finally `np.polyfit()` function is used to fit a second order curve to the detected lane-line pixels.

 For the subsequent frames (after the initial 10 frames) the following steps are used:
-* Create a window
+* Create a window of +/- 100 pixels around the lane-lines in the previous frame

-Line() class
+* Use this window as the region-of-interest for the current frame and detect non-zero pixels
-First 10 frames : histogram of thresholded perspective transformed image, peak detect, sliding window up Subsequent frames : detect in the window around previous frame lines
+* Same as above, use `np.polyfit()` function and fit a second order curve as lane-line

-Nonzero points (x and y) in the masked region, passed on to polyfit() In function gen_fit() of video_pipeline.py.
+Line() class.
+In function gen_fit() of video_pipeline.py.
 Line numbers ...

 Example result:
 ![](readme_images/polyfit_nohist.png?raw=true)